29 Types of Frogs in Mississippi

 Therefore, they are often mistaken for a southern leopard frog when seen during the day.

-While this type of frog can travel across the land, it prefers to spend the most time near water and will even live underwater during the summer months.
+While this type of frog can travel across the land, it prefers to spend the most time near water and even live underwater during summer.

 In addition to this species, three more types of frogs can be found throughout the state: Bullfrogs, Gray Treefrogs, and Southern Leopard Frogs.